junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 --- abstract

-A Verifiable Distributed Aggregation Function (VDAF) named Private Inexpensive Norm Enforcement (PINE) that supports aggregating high-dimensional real number vectors bounded by a configurable L2-norm bound, which is a fundamental primitive to support private federated learning.
+This document describes PINE, a Verifiable Distributed Aggregation Function (VDAF) for privately aggregating high-dimensional, real-valued vectors.
+Prior to aggregation, each input vector is determined to have a bounded L2-norm, where the bound is determined by the applicaiton.
+Such a primitive can be used to facilitiate robust, federated machine learning.

 --- middle

 # Introduction

-The goal of federated learning {{MR17}} is to enable training of machine learning models from data stored on users' devices.
+The goal of federated machine learning {{MR17}} is to enable training of machine learning models from data stored on users' devices.
 The bulk of the computation is carried out on-device: each user trains the model on its data locally, then sends a model update to a central server.
 These model updates are commonly referred to as "gradients" {{Lem12}}.
 The server then aggregates the gradients, applies them to the central model, and sends the updated model to the users to repeat the process.